 Disclosure of your personal information

-We may disclose your information to any member of our group, within and outside of the European Economic Area (“EEA”) which means our subsidiaries, our ultimate holding company and its subsidiaries [to provide services for us, subject to strict contractual obligations to protect your personal information and process it on our behalf and under our control only].
+When you use our website (excluding when you register your interest which is dealt with in a separate Privacy Notice) and when you request email alerts, the recipients of your personal data include our IT providers.
+We may also disclose your personal data to any member of our group, within and outside of the European Economic Area (“EEA”) which means our subsidiaries, our ultimate holding company and its subsidiaries to provide services for us, subject to strict contractual obligations to protect your personal information and process it on our behalf and under our control only.

 We may disclose your personal information to third parties:

 - in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;